Arkansas Soybean Promotion Board Gives Farmers the Research Results They Need

 "Every year, ASPB funds numerous research projects that help farmers in Arkansas meet customer needs," says Davis, who farms in Bono, Arkansas.
 "As farmers, we know how important it is to continue to have new research results available that we can use on our operations."

 Last year's soybean crop in the Natural State outperformed the national average.
 Arkansas farmers harvested 120,000 fewer acres of soybeans in 2012 than they did in 2011.
 However, total production increased by 9 million bushels to 136 million bushels in 2012.
-The state yield average set a record with 43 bushels per acre, which was higher than the national average of 39.3.
+The state yield average set a record of 50 bushels per acre, which was Arkansas highest average yield in history.

 Soybean checkoff-funded production research occurs at state, regional and national levels.
 To increase efficiency, the Arkansas Soybean Promotion Board funds projects that bring the research community together.
 Research coordination leverages checkoff investments and provides opportunities to establish research projects and priorities across the entire soybean industry.